Ontologies of Linguistic Annotation. Machine-readable tagsets and annotation schemata for more than 100 languages.

 PREFIX : <ADD_YOUR_SCHEMA_URL_HERE>

-by your URL ;)
+(replace ADD_YOUR_SCHEMA_URL_HERE by your URL ;)

-library on most linux systems)copy all columns we just created (starting with URI
+rapper (libraptor library on most linux systems)copy all columns we just created (starting with URI) at the end of this file:

 :ACC olias:hasTagContaining ‘ACC’; a :accusative . :accusative rdfs:subPropertyOf :CASE . :NOUN olias:hasTagContaining ‘NOUN’; a :noun; . :noun rdfs:subPropertyOf :POS . …

-should be created.
-By convention, these are stored in separate files, using the naming schema xyz-link.rdf
+To benefit from synergies with OLiA, annotation models should be linked, i.e., rdfs:subClassOf/rdfs:subPropertyOf links with http://purl.org/olia/olia.owl should be created.
+By convention, these are stored in separate files, using the naming schema xyz-link.rdf (with xyz being the acronym of your annotation model) and provided in RDF/XML format.

 add import declarations